 The aldohexose D-glucose has the formula (C * H2O)6, and all but 2 of its 6 carbon atoms, C1 and C6, are chiral centers.
 Thus, D-glucose has 24=16 possible stereoisomers.
 Sugars that differ only by the configuration around 1 carbon atom are known as epimers of one another.
 For example, D-glucose and D-mannose are epimers of each other.
 The most common aldoses include the 6-carbon sugars glucose, mannose, and galactose.
 The pentose ribose is a common component of the ribonucleotide residues of RNA.
 The triose glyceraldehyde occurs in several metabolic pathways.

 The most common ketoses are those with their ketone function at C2.
-The position of their carbonyl groups give ketoses one less asymmetric center than their isomeric aldoses, so a ketohexose has 23=8 possible stereoisomers.
+The position of their carbonyl groups give ketoses 1 less asymmetric center than their isomeric aldoses, so a ketohexose has 23=8 possible stereoisomers.
 The most common ketoses are dihydroxyacetone, ribulose, and fructose.